FusionAuth/fusionauth-site/site/_posts/2022-06-14-why-no-auth-in-oauth.md

 There are more specifics in that document.
 Lots and lots of specifics.

 There are other similar frameworks, such as the [Trusted Digital Identity Framework](https://www.dta.gov.au/our-projects/digital-identity/trusted-digital-identity-framework) and the [UK digital identity & attributes trust framework](https://www.gov.uk/government/publications/uk-digital-identity-attributes-trust-framework-updated-version) with varying levels of detail.

+Ignoring authentication is a great example of separating concerns.
+It allows OAuth2 and OIDC to focus on the nitty gritty of getting the resource owner to the authorization server as well as generating access and identity tokens.

 ## Future proofing